michaeldzjap/waveplayer/README.md

     `url` is a valid URL to an audio file.

     `data` (**optional**) is an array or object containing waveform data.
 If it is not supplied, the waveform data is extracted from the JSON file.
 If `data` is an object it is expected that the first key points to an array of waveform values.
 Note that only the first key found in the object is queried for waveform data.
+* `loadAudio(url)`

+    Load an audio file from a URL without loading the waveform data and rendering the waveform.

+    **Arguments**:

+    `url` is a valid URL to an audio file.
+* `loadWaveform(data)`

+    Load the waveform data from a URL to a JSON file or explicitly provided waveform data without loading the audio file.

+    **Arguments**:

+    `data` is either a string representing a valid URL to a JSON file containing the waveform data or an array or object containing waveform data.
 * `interact` or `interact = bool`

     Setter or getter for enabling/disabling mouse interaction with the waveform view.